 Because this place has narrow space, the temple was built 3 floors.
 Now, we go into the inside of the ground floor.
 This is a sitting room.
 Let us come here to ask permission to visit the first floor and the second floor.

-We go up the ladder to come to the first floor.
+We go up the ladder to come to the second floor.
 In front of our eyes, there are the altars of the officers and believers of Caodaism passing away.
-Behind the altars is place where the officers work.
+Behind the altars is the place where the officers work.

 Honest God with gentle face

 Fierce God with cruel face

 At the back of the entrance, there is the picture “Three Saints sign agreement”.
 They are Chinese Leader Sun Yat Sen, Poet Victor Hugo and Vietnamese Professor Nguyen Binh Khiem.
 In the picture, Sun Yat Sen is holding an ink, Victor Hugo is writing words in French, Nguyen Binh Khiem is writing words in Chinese.
 The worlds mean equality and humanity.
 The saints represent human being to sign agreement with the creator to carry out equal and humane opinion.

 The backside of the picture “Three Saints sign agreement” is the picture with three the high-class dignitaries of Caodaism.
 Those dignitaries are Ho phap Pham Cong Tac, Thuong Pham Cao Huynh Cu, Thuong sanh Cao Hoai Sang.
 Each person stands on a lotus put on a platform.
 Three platforms are winded by a snake with 7 heads.
 On 7 heads, there are 7 words in Chinese.
 Those are gladness, angry, love, hate, sadness, happiness, worry.
 That reminds people to control the emotion.
 In front of the picture is the place where the officers and believers kneel in prayer.
 If you want to pray, come into here.